divyachoudhary2809/Chaos/README.md

 # Chaos in bacterial stress responses
-The codes in this repository relat to the article 'Chaos in a bacterial stress response' by Choudhary et al.
+The codes in this repository relate to the article 'Chaos in a bacterial stress response' by Choudhary et al. <br>

 The folder contains 4 folders, three of which contain code to run the simulations for the following:<br>
 (1) Oxidative stress response : Oxidative_stress<br>